hhaidrr/notes/product-engineering/human_resources_and_scale.md

 * There is no machine on earth that currently replicates the utility of a human resource.
 Else there would be no human product engineers or any other career for that matter.
-AGI still hasnt come to deliver its threat.
+AGI still hasn't come to deliver its threat.

 If these previous predicates are true.
-Then we can therefore state that active working human resources in parallel provides a un-replicable output.
+Then we can therefore state that active working human resources in parallel provides a irreplicable output.
 Thus proving the unique value of the *organization*.

 ## Organizations